MicrosoftDocs/entra-docs/docs/identity/users/groups-members-owners-search.md

 ---
 title: Search and filter groups members and owners (preview)
-description: Search and filter groups members and owners in the Microsoft Entra portal.
+description: Search and filter groups members and owners in Microsoft Entra.
 services: active-directory
 documentationcenter: ''
 author: barclayn